rkterungwa16/andela21-teamc-platform-initiative-project/README.md

 *  **`AndelVoice`** is an Express Js Powered crowdsourcing web app built for Andela DLC initiatve
 *  It has the following features;
   *  Allows users to;
-    *  Sign in or Sign up
+    *  Sign in or Sign up and logout when signed in
     *  Float initiatives
     *  Get opinions on initiatives(comment)
     *  Approve initiative (in progress)